lynnpepin/lynndotpy_xyz/content/posts/recommendations.md

 > - Wirecutter and Rtings for prodcut reviews (to replace Reddit.)
 > - OBS for screen recording and streaming.
 > - DaVinci Resolve for video editing.
+> - micro for an easy-to-use terminal editor...
+But also vim.
+> - Fastmail + IWantMyName for personal email.

 I've had friends ask me for recommendations for software.
 They ask me this because I am a hollow person who has spent too much of my life on the computer.
 I love when people ask me these questions, because my strong opinions on software are usually otherwise "offputting" and considered a "personality flaw".